 Brushing is a sure shot way to increase the luster of your hair.
 It spreads the natural oils through the length of your hair.
-But don’t overdo this.
-Do not use plastic brushes as they cause increased breakage.
+But don’t overdo it, and do not use plastic brushes as they cause increased breakage.

 Tip 17: Healthy Eating

 Diet affects hair health.
 The healthier you are, the better your hair looks.
-Certain nutrients, like vitamins, iron, and proteins, are essential for hair growth and health.
-If you are unable to obtain enough from your diet, you need to consider supplements after consulting a doctor.
-A good diet for hair will also boost your confidence to stay healthy and smart.
+Certain nutrients, like hair vitamins, iron, and proteins, are essential for hair growth and health.
+If you are unable to obtain enough from your diet, you need to consider hair supplements after consulting a doctor.
+A good healthy hair diet will also boost your confidence to stay healthy and smart.
 Your diet also affects the health of the hair.
-It is, therefore, important to eat plenty of fruits, vegetables, and high-protein foods to condition your hair naturally.
+It is, therefore, important to eat plenty of fruits, vegetables, and high-protein foods for natural hair conditioning and maintenance of hair nutrition.

 Tip 18: Don’t Use Too Many Products

-Avoid using too many products on your hair.
+Avoid using too many hair health products.
 While there are certain products you may need to use, like shampoo, conditioner, and serum, try and avoid bottled hair products as much as possible.

 Tip 19:Avoid Overuse Of Chemicals

 Overuse of chemical shampoos and conditioners can leave the hair dull and dry.
 The chemicals, apart from doing no good to your hair, do no good to the environment.
 Hence, it is better to use products that are naturally obtained or herbal.